Ho-Gia-Khang/dees-notes/README.md

    1.1.
 Go to your DNS record and find 'API Token' section.

    1.2.
 Create a token using 'Edit DNS' template (not the public API token.
-Also, existing tokens cannot be used, it must be a new token)
+Also, existing tokens cannot be used, it must be a new token).

    1.3.
 Grand the edit permission to that token if you use other templates.
 Include all DNS zones as well.